garethmd/garethmd.github.io/_posts/2024-06-19-onecycle-deepar.md

 So here are come closing thoughts that I have taken from this exercise:

 1. 1Cycle scheduling can give a more consistent result that is closer to the optimum than the default ReduceLROnPlateau scheduler.
-2. Using covariate features that are not lag variables is not necessary to get good performance.
+2. Using covariate features that are not lag variables is not always necessary to get good performance.
 3. Using a probabilistic (distribution) appears to trump using a point prediction model.
 4. Local scaling matters and the scaling function should be considered carefully for the data that you are working with.